Want to read something not available online? Wanna buy a zine?

 “Águila.”
 In La Voz de Esperanza (Dec 2014/Jan 2015).

-“From the Bedroom to the Bathroom: Stephen King’s It and the Emergence of an Urban Environmental Gothic.”
-Forthcoming in Ecohorror, edited by Christy Tidwell and Carter Soles.
+“From the Bedroom to the Bathroom: Stephen King’s Scatology and the Emergence of an Urban Environmental Gothic.”
+Fear and Nature: Ecohorror Studies in the Anthropocene, edited by Christy Tidwell and Carter Soles.
+Penn State University Press, 2021.

 “The Praxis of Deceleration: Recovery as ‘Inner Work, Public Act.'”
 Academic Labor: Research and Artistry, Vol. 2, Article 7.
 Available at https://digitalcommons.humboldt.edu/alra/vol2/iss1/7/?fbclid=IwAR3uTMgievnIQybPPZE3433dGNQEUJlnN9bMQORHKlwzcDK2yFq1goFqf14